p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 Within this repository there are the image ehancement technique files in the form of jupyter notebooks used to improve the dataset, python files to convert the dataset, there is much of the orbslam 3 repo including our modifications to the Settings.cc file, as well as files for setup of a Docker environment in order to run ORB-SLAM

 ## Dataset conversion
 In order to use the Tartan Air dataset it is critical to covert the dataset to a form compatible with ORBSLAM.
 As mentioned in the ORB-SLAM3 documentation two of such compatible forms are the Euroc and Kitti Formats.
 Our team used the Kitti Format.
+While the original datasets can be pulled directly from TartanAir, our google drive also contains the Dataset Files converted for use.

 To convert the ground truth file into Kitti format run
 ```